StPetar/Mobile-Development/readme.md

 Additional Info:
 The app searches your storage and inputs all available mp3 files in a queue.

-The songs are played in a random order
+The songs are played in a random order.

 Optional task was to use Google Maps API to create tiny zones (50-150m in diameter) for each new song you play.

 When walking into the zone the song for the given zone would be played.

 App #3: Final Project: Campus Map
 Main Screen - Select a Campus      |Secondary Screen - Select a room       |Third screen - Interactable Map Image     |